-Enki (“En” Lord, “ki” Earth), or Ea (“E” Temple, “A” Water) is one of the three most important gods of Mesopotamian culture.
-He is the god of wisdom, lord of magic, construction, arts, design, and creation.
+Enki ("En" Lord, "ki" Earth), or Ea ("E" Temple, "A" Water) is one of the three most important gods of Mesopotamian culture.
+He is the god of wisdom, lord of magic, construction, arts, design, and cre

 Before the divine assembly, apparently worried about the excessive proliferation of the human race and uncanny behavior Enlil proposed to put an end to humanity.